gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/faq-general-gij-cloud.md

 This page contains frequently asked questions by users in general.

 Use the FAQ below to find answers to common questions.
-Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com?subject=General%20question%20-)) if you don't see what you're looking for.
+Feel free to contact our [support team](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/) if you don't see what you're looking for.

 - [What is Git?](#what-is-git)
 - [What is this app?](#what-is-this-app)